Different paths to conception

 Egg freezing costs can vary depending on your treatment plan and the care required at each stage.

-During your consultation, your doctor and care team will walk you through the expected costs and available options—so you can make a more informed decision based on your situation.
+In Singapore, MediSave cannot be used for elective egg freezing.
+During your consultation, your doctor and care team will walk you through the expected costs and available options, so you can make a more informed decision based on your situation.

 If you would like a clearer understanding of the costs involved, you can explore our pricing details below.